 When buying, consider how much it costs to power the lights, as well as the upfront price.
 What is the beam power in angle degrees and lumens?
 Will it fit through your hull or not?
 What is the life span of the unit?
 Is the bulb generic or will you have to replace the whole unit once it’s dead?

 There are many types of underwater yacht lighting on the market, each proclaiming that theirs is the best.
 This article will give objective advantages and disadvantages of different types of underwater lights.

 There are many components of underwater lighting, but there are four key features that need to be considered to make sure you select the right one for your yacht.

 Different types of yacht light sources

 How bright the light will be depends on how much AMP power is available.
-All lights are rated by lumens per AMP; for example a leading LED underwater light manufacture claims their lights outputs hundreds of lumens per amp, however Metal-Halide are in the 1000s of lumens.
+All lights are rated by lumens per AMP; for example a leading LED underwater light manufacturer claims their lights outputs hundreds of lumens per amp, however Metal-Halide are in the thousands of lumens.

 The last thing to check is the penetration angle, the higher the angle the more the price (generally speaking), LEDs start at 40 degrees (0 starting horizontally then going down), this will effect the spread of the light backwards and downwards, again, the more the spread is, the higher the price is.

-LED (light emitting diode) are one the most popular forms of lighting.
+LEDs (light emitting diodes) are one the most popular forms of lighting.